Prerequisite for High Performance

 Of course numbing our brains with alcohol isn’t the only way to “go Zombie.”

-Not that it’s always bad to self-medicate—to use TV to periodically escape from the stress and struggles of life or to crack open a cold one after a hard week (or whatever your particular poison is).
+Not that it’s always bad to use TV to periodically escape from the stress and struggles of life or to crack open a cold one after a hard week (or whatever your particular poison is).

 Think about your life.
 When do you power down the ol’ prefrontal cortex and go into mindless mode?